 House pasta bake, cheesey breadcrumbs, that particular day it was with lamb and peas.
 Generous serve, nice cheese layer on top, nice tender lamb, but bland in between.

 We were pretty full by that stage, so instead of having our desserts there we picked them up downstairs at Lorraine’s to take with us.
 Lorraine’s is run by pastry maestro Lorraine Godsmark.
 Great little space with a fully open kitchen so you can see exactly what’s going on, and everything nicely on display.
-We tried the New York Cheesecake- right up there, great base, lush filling with a nice hint of lemon.
-And the strawberry mascapone which wasn’t quite right – there was coconut in it and it took away from the mascapone (and I’m not a fan of coconut).
+We tried the New York Cheesecake– right up there, great base, lush filling with a nice hint of lemon.
+And the strawberry mascapone which didn’t do it for me – there was coconut in it and it took away from the mascapone (and I’m not a fan of coconut).
 But there are lots of yummy things to try including THAT date tart, when you are lucky enough to get a piece (see my Sydney’s best cake post).
 The brown butter tarts are also amazing, as are the salted caramel and macadamia tarts.

 Palings Kitchen and Bar, Ivy – Level One 350 George St, Sydney Ph (02) 9240 3000